Ratheronfire/Ratheronfire-Neocities/hugo-neocities/content/thoughts/devlogs/adventofcode/2024/day5.md

 * While there are still rules left:
   * Select the single number present only on the lefthand side of those rules,
   * Add that number to the new list,
-  * And emove any rules with that number on the left from consideration.
+  * And remove any rules with that number on the left from consideration.

 The end result was the correctly ordered list, without having to deal with any of that pesky math.